eclipse-ditto/ditto/documentation/src/main/resources/_posts/2018-05-02-connecting-ditto-hono.md

 #### Create the connection

-We use the payload of the previous "test connection" command and add the JavaScript mapping script from above in order to specify the "create connection" command we will use to create the connection between Eclipse Hono and Ditto:
+We use the payload of the previous "test connection" command and add the JavaScript mapping script from above in order to specify the "create connection" command, which we will use to create the connection between Eclipse Hono and Ditto:

 ```bash
 $ curl -X POST -i -u devops:devopsPw1! -H 'Content-Type: application/json' -d '{